williamjhyland/viam-database-sensor/README.md

   "user": "root",
   "password": "example_password",
   "database": "sensor_data",
+  "table": "sensor_readings",
   "query": "SELECT * FROM sensor_readings"
 }
 ```
 ## Setup and Installation
-Database Setup: Ensure that your MySQL database is running and accessible.
+  * Database Setup: Ensure that your MySQL database is running and accessible.
-Sensor Configuration: Configure your sensor component with the necessary database connection details.
+  * Sensor Configuration: Configure your sensor component with the necessary database connection details.

 ## Usage
-Once the sensor is configured and the script is running, the sensor will periodically query the MySQL database using the provided SQL query.
+Once the sensor and data capture service is configured, the sensor will periodically query the MySQL database using the provided SQL query and upload the results of the query to the accounts Viam Cloud where it can be accessed broadly.

 1. [Configure a new Component](https://docs.viam.com/registry/configure/) in your robot using [app.viam.com](app.viam.com)
-2. Search for "MySQL" and click the "sensor/mysql:select-sensor" from "viam-soleng"
+2. Search for "mysql-select" and click the "sensor / db:mysql-select" from "bill"
 3. Click "Add module"
 4. Name the component (ex: `mysql-sensor`)
 5. Click "Create"